-Whether you decide to watch them back to back over the course of a few days or opt to space them out as a sort of month-long cinematic advent calendar, here are some of our favourite Christmas movies and where to watch them.
+Whether you decide to watch them back to back or opt to space them out as a sort of cinematic advent calendar, here are some of our favourite Christmas movies and where to watch them.

 Home Alone 1 & 2

-Christmas movies are synonymous with Home Alone (just the first and second ones though, we won’t discuss the third and jury’s still out on the fourth which has yet to be released).
+Christmas movies are synonymous with Home Alone (just the first and second ones though, we won’t discuss the third and jury’s still out on Home Sweet Home Alone with Aisling Bea).
 Catch up with Kevin and the rest of the McCallisters over on Disney+.

 Dr Seuss’ How the Grinch Stole Christmas

 Jim Carrey has played any number of memorable roles throughout his career, but he’ll always be the Grinch to us.
 The scene where he prances around in front of the mirror before proclaiming, “That’s it, I’m not going!” is all too familiar a scenario.
-Stream it on NowTV.
+Stream it on Netflix now.

 The Polar Express

 Tom Hanks lends his voice to many different characters in this 2004 animated film that sees a young boy climb aboard to visit Santa.
-Available to watch on Sky Cinema or, alternatively, you can rent/buy it on Amazon.
+Available to watch on Sky Showcase or, alternatively, you can rent/buy it on Amazon Prime Video.
 A steaming cup of hot chocolate is mandatory while watching, I don’t make the rules.

 The Santa Clause 1, 2 & 3